Fatmawati Soekarno Airport: Construction and early history

-Fatmawati Soekarno Airport was built during the Japanese occupation around 1943–1944 for the purpose of supporting Japanese air defense operations during World War II.
+Fatmawati Soekarno Airport was built during the Japanese occupation around 1943–1944 as a military airstrip for the purpose of supporting Japanese air defense operations during World War II.
 The construction was carried out through romusha (forced labor), with an initial runway length of 1,100 meters and a width of 30 meters.
+Throughout the war, the airfield was guarded by Japanese military forces alongside local Heiho auxiliaries in anticipation of possible Allied attacks.

-After Japan was defeated by the Allies and withdrew from Indonesia, the airport was taken over by the Indonesian Air Force.
-In 1949, following the departure of the Dutch from Indonesia, the airport began operating as a civilian airport in 1950 under the name Padang Kemiling Airport, managed by the Civil Aviation Service, later known as the Directorate General of Civil Aviation.
-At that time, the airport could only accommodate Douglas DC-3 aircraft.
+After Japan was defeated by the Allies and surrendered in 1945, the airport was taken over by the Indonesian Air Force during the Indonesian National Revolution.
+The Dutch captured the airfield during Operation Kraai in January 1949, along with the city.
+Following the Dutch withdrawal from Indonesia, the airport began operating as a civilian airport in 1950 under the name Padang Kemiling Airport.
+At the time, the Indonesian Air Force, which still managed the airport, handed over its management to the Civil Aviation Service, later known as the Directorate General of Civil Aviation.
+The airport was then capable of accommodating only Douglas DC-3 aircraft.

 In 1952, development efforts included the addition of a grass-surfaced taxiway and apron, enabling the airport to handle Fokker F27 aircraft in limited capacity.
 In 1960, a passenger terminal and office facilities measuring 540 m² were constructed.
 Between 1974 and 1975, the runway was extended to 1,800 meters, allowing Fokker F27 aircraft to operate at full capacity.
-In 1982/1983, the runway was overlaid, making it capable of accommodating Fokker F28 aircraft in limited capacity.
+At the time, the airport was still designated as a pioneer airstrip and was connected to Palembang by pioneer flights operated using de Havilland Canada DHC-6 Twin Otter aircraft, operated by Merpati Nusantara Airlines.
+Between 1982 and 1983, the runway was overlaid, making it capable of accommodating Fokker F28 aircraft in limited capacity.
+This allowed Garuda Indonesia to begin serving the airport with Fokker F28 aircraft, making Bengkulu the last provincial capital in Indonesia at the time to receive service from the airline.

+By the early 1990s, the airport was served by several airlines, including Garuda Indonesia, which operated direct flights to the national capital, Jakarta, and Merpati Nusantara Airlines, which operated inter-Sumatra services to Medan, Padang, and Palembang.
 Another overlay was completed between 1991 and 1992, allowing Fokker F28 aircraft to land at full capacity.

-Further development of the airport continued with the extension of the runway to 1,900 meters in 1996/1997.
-In 2001, the terminal building was expanded to 1,776 m², and the airport was officially renamed Fatmawati Soekarno Airport through the Decree of the Minister of Transportation No. KP.185 of 2001, dated July 18, 2001.
-The name change was proposed by the Governor and the people of Bengkulu as a tribute to Fatmawati Soekarno, a key figure in Indonesia’s independence movement.
-The terminal was further expanded in 2002 to 2,180 m².
-The airport entered a new phase of growth in 2004 with the extension of the runway to 2,250 meters.
-On November 30, 2004, the name "Fatmawati Soekarno Airport" was officially inaugurated by President Megawati Soekarnoputri, who is also the daughter of Fatmawati.

-Expansion efforts continued in 2006, including the enlargement of the terminal to 3,324 m² and the widening of the runway from 30 to 45 meters.
-Since then, the runway has measured 2,250 meters by 45 meters, which was again extended to 2,500 meters and has been capable of handling all types of Boeing 737 Classic aircraft.
-Today, Fatmawati Soekarno Airport is supported by adequate infrastructure, including an asphalt concrete runway with a PCN (Pavement Classification Number) of 40 F/C/X/T. This allows it to safely accommodate not only Boeing 737 Classic aircraft but also newer-generation planes such as the Boeing 737-900ER, Airbus A320, and similar types.

-In 2019, the management of the airport was transferred from the Directorate General of Civil Aviation to Angkasa Pura II, which was later rebranded as InJourney Airports.
+Further development of the airport continued with the extension of the runway to 1,900 meters between 1996 and 1997.